 - Upon completion of probation pursuant to MCL 333.7411, the matter is dismissed and the record is sealed.

 - There may be only one lifetime drug crime dismissed pursuant to MCL 333.7411.

-HYTA: Dismissals of Felonies & Misdemeanors for Youthful Offenders: At age 17, a person is considered to be an adult for purpose of being charged with a crime, not a juvenile.
-MCLA 762.11, also known as the HYTA statute, is applicable for youthful offenders, age 17 but before age 24, to have designated misdemeanors or felonies dismissed after a period of probation with complete compliance.
+HYTA: Dismissals of Felonies & Misdemeanors for Youthful Offenders: MCLA 762.11, also known as the HYTA statute, is applicable for eligible youthful offenders, age 18 but before age 26, to have designated misdemeanors or felonies dismissed and sealed after successful completion of probation along with any conditions ordered by the court.
 The following rules apply to HYTA cases: